 Joseph Clement Coll

 Coll was born in Philadelphia, Pennsylvania, the son of Irish immigrant parents.
 His father was a book binder, so Coll was exposed to books and illustrations all of his life.
 Born during a period when pen-and-ink illustration was at one of its highest points, Coll was most strongly influenced by the Spanish artist Daniel Vierge.
 He also thought highly of American illustrators Edwin Austin Abbey, Howard Pyle, and A. B. Frost.
-These artist worked for the leading magazine of the day, such as Harpers, McClure's, and The Century Magazine.
-Coll studied their examples closely and worded in a similar fashion.
-As Weinberg notes (1988), "Vierge used strong contrasts with the white of the paper to offset strong, bold, black line, and this technique was to highlight much of Coll's work as well."
+These artist worked for the leading magazines of the day, such as Harpers, McClure's, and The Century Magazine.
+Coll studied their examples closely and worked in a similar fashion.
+As Bob Weinberg noted, "Vierge used strong contrasts with the white of the paper to offset strong, bold, black line, and this technique was to highlight much of Coll's work as well."

 Coll graduated from Boys Central High School with no formal art training, but nevertheless managed to obtain a job as an apprentice newspaper artist for the New York American.
 Before the advent of inexpensive newspaper photo techniques, newspaper artists had to work quickly to capture events as they were happening.
 Coll covered all sorts of stories and learned fast, and was sent to the Chicago paper owned by the American to further his training.
 He returned to Philadelphia is 1091 and joined the staff of the North American.
 His editor there, J. Thompson Willing, recognized his talents and gave him special assignments.
 He and Coll remained friends long after the artist left the paper.
 From newspaper work, in 1905 Coll moved on to magazines, where for twenty years his drawings would define the look of adventure illustration.
 He had an exceptional imagination, and although he later would use models, much of this work was based on his own ideas and feelings.
 His drawings were "crisp and brilliant, full of the freshness and spontaneity that ones asks for and seldom finds in a drawing made with pen and ink.
 His studies of character are done with an athletic sense of humor, an honest, buoyant zest that went out of fashion with Dickens, and with Dickens is today longingly appreciated by a generation that has lost the knack of it." ("The World of Art", Review, 1922).